tgfrerer/island/README.md

 * **Static release binaries**: While Island is highly modular and dynamic when run in debug, it can compile into a single, optimised static binary for release.

-* **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
-The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan resources are automatically synchronised, and only allocated on demand.
-Most resource properties are *inferred* automatically based on the context of how the resource is being used.
-Pipelines are compiled and recompiled when needed.
-When compiled in Debug mode, Vulkan validation layers are loaded by default.

 * **Rendergraph**: Rendering is structured using renderpasses.
   Renderpasses are executed on-demand and synchronised automatically